 - Cycle accidents

-Amputation injuries in the workplace frequently occur from industrial or construction areas of work, such as building sites, warehouses, farms and those who work with dangerous machinery.
-The cause of these injuries is often due to a lack of safety mechanisms being implemented, inadequate training, inadequate or lack of personal protective equipment.
+Amputation injuries in the workplace frequently occur in industrial or construction areas of work, such as building sites, warehouses, farms and those who work with dangerous machinery.
+The cause of these injuries is often due to a lack of safety mechanisms being implemented, inadequate training, and inadequate or lack of personal protective equipment.

-Any serious road traffic accident whether it involves a car, cycle or motorbike can result in an amputation injury.
+Any serious road traffic accident, whether it involves a car, cycle or motorbike, can result in an amputation injury.
 If you or a loved one has suffered an amputation or loss of a limb due to another person’s negligence, you may be entitled to compensation.

 Our personal injury solicitors are highly experienced in investigating and taking forward compensation claims where an amputation has occurred or has proved necessary.

 According to RoSPA, around 80% of cycling accidents occur in daylight which is when most cycling takes place.
 The most dangerous hours for cyclists are 3.00 to 6.00 p.m. and 8.00 to 9.00 a.m. on weekdays.
 When a cycling accident is caused by another person, you will be able to claim compensation for your injuries if you can show that they were responsible for the collision.
 A road accident can occur because of any number of reasons.

 Most accidents occur mainly because of someone’s negligence (drivers using a mobile phone, eating or drinking at the wheel, changing music in the car, or to them being under the influence of alcohol or drug consumption while driving).
 Weather conditions can also play a part in driver recklessness or even poor road maintenance.

 Our personal injury solicitors (many of whom are cycle enthusiasts) are highly experienced in investigating and taking forward brain injury compensation claims resulting from a cycle accident.